- The Fiscal

 - What You

-The Peter G. Peterson Foundation commissioned a poll by the Global Strategy Group to survey public opinion on the national debt.
-The nationwide poll included 1,007 U.S. registered voters, surveyed by telephone between January 14 and January 17, 2013.
+The Peter G. Peterson Foundation commissioned the poll by the Global Strategy Group and North Star Opinion Research to survey public opinion on the national debt.
+The nationwide poll included 1,000 U.S. registered voters, surveyed by telephone between January 20 and January 23, 2014.
 The poll has a margin of error of +/- 3.1%.
-The poll examined voters' opinions on the national debt, political leadership, and America’s fiscal and economic health.
+The poll examined voters’ opinions on the national debt, political leadership, and America’s fiscal and economic health.

 The Fiscal Confidence Index value is derived from six questions in three categories: Concern, Priority, and Expectations.
-The February 2013 scores are: Concern (32), Priority (12), Expectations (75).
-For the complete methodology used to determine the Fiscal Confidence Index value click here.
+The January 2014 scores are: Concern (36), Priority (22), Expectations (67).
+For the complete methodology used to determine the Fiscal Confidence Index value, click here.
 For full results, including demographic information, download the PDF below:

 Thinking about our national debt over the last few years, would you say your level of concern has increased or decreased?